statamic/docs/content/collections/docs/forms.md

 id: fdb45b84-3568-437d-84f7-e3c93b6da3e6
 blueprint: page
 stage: 1
+intro: Forms are a natural part of the internet experience and a core component of most websites.
+From a basic "Contact Me" form to a multi-page job application, Statamic can help manage your forms, submissions, and thereby make your life a little bit easier.
 ---
 ## Overview

-Forms are a natural part of the internet experience and a core component of most websites.
-From a basic "Contact Us" to "Vote for Your Favorite Porg" survey, Statamic can help manage your forms and make your life a little easier.

-Statamic forms collect submissions, provide reports and metrics on them on aggrigate, and display user submitted data on the [frontend](/frontend).
+Statamic forms collect submissions, provide reports and metrics on them on aggregate, and display user submitted data on the [frontend](/frontend).
 The end-to-end solution includes tags, settings, and a dedicated area of the Control Panel.

 ## Your First Form